 Laurel Fork Falls: This hike is in the Pond Mountain Wilderness and Cherokee National Forest, and will begin from the trailhead parking area on US 321/TN 67 in Hampton, TN.
-We will follow the Hampton Blueline Trail to its intersection with the Appalachian Trail, then south on the AT, up the high-water route, and down to the falls for a lunch stop.
+We will follow the Hampton Blueline Trail to its intersection with the Appalachian Trail, then south on the AT, up the high water route, and down to the falls for a lunch stop.
 We will then make our way back to the trailhead along the low water route.
 Total distance approximately 5 mi.
 Rated moderate.
-Rendezvous in Boone for carpooling.
+The trailhead is near Hampton, TN on Hwy.
+321/67 near the Watauga Lk. swimming area.